How to Live-Stream into Unreal Engine using Spout

-You can live-stream video from any Spout compatible program (TouchDesigner, Resolume etc) to Unreal Engine
+You can live-stream video from any Spout compatible program (TouchDesigner, Resolume etc) to Unreal Engine with zero latency, compression or overhead

 Written by Off World Live

-Updated 18 hours ago
+Updated 1 week ago

 Spout is a protocol which allows you to share a video texture on your GPU between two programs this means that it is zero-latency and zero-compression.
 Spout works with alpha channel but not audio.